 - 1-2 carrots shredded

-There aren't any right or wrong ways to make your coleslaw mix, make it how you like it or buy the bagged kind!
+There aren't any right or wrong ways to make your coleslaw mix, make it how you like it or buy the bagged kind at the grocery store!

 The most important thing to remember when making your mix is the amount you need per person.
 Plan on 1 cup of mix per person because the volume will reduce as it sits in the refrigerator.